Post updated on

 Having all your data in one centralized place brings accuracy and efficiency to a firm’s operations.
 Data integration technology ensures that your data in good order by aggregating multiple disparate sources and automates the processing of the data.
 Integrating all data into a centralized system eliminates the need for downloading files and updating spreadsheets manually.
 Data integration also facilitates the review and approval of payroll in an organized and expedient fashion.
 Mistakes and errors are easy to spot and correct, freeing the back-office and accounting teams for other business priorities.

-Our solution is a comprehensive suite of software and processes that brings cohesion to an entire investment firm, including operations, accounting, compliance, and advisors.
+Our financial data management platform is a comprehensive suite of software and processes that brings cohesion to an entire investment firm, including operations, accounting, compliance, and advisors.
 This cohesion is made possible by our data integration technology, which aggregates revenue and asset data from industry sources (Pershing, First Clearing, DTCC, etc.) as well as individual client-specific feeds.
 To further help clients overcome integration challenges, our solution interfaces with client’s systems and vendors extracting and transmitting data.

 2. Growth Necessitates Scalability